spyoungtech/FreeSimpleGUI/docs/index.md

 ***This document.... you must be willing to read this document if you expect to learn and use PySimpleGUI.***

-If you're unwilling to even try to figure out how to do something or find a solution to a problem and have determined it's "easier to post a question first than to look at the docs", then this is not the GUI package for you.  *If you're unwilling to help yourself, then don't expect someone else to try first.*  You need to hold up your end of the bargain by at least doing some searches of this document.

-While PySimpleGUI enables you to write code easily, it doesn't mean that it magically fills your head with knowledge on how to use it.
-The built-in docstrings help, but they can only go so far.

-***Searching this document is as easy as pressing Control + F.***

-This document is on the GitHub homepage, as the readme. http://www.PySimpleGUI.com will get you there.
-If you prefer a version with a Table of Contents on the left edge then you want to go to http://www.PySimpleGUI.org .

 ## The PySimpleGUI, Developer-Centric Model